BeaconCMS/beacon_live_admin/guides/installation.md

 # Installation

-Beacon LiveAdmin is a Phoenix LiveView application to manage running sites, allowing you to build your site by creating resources like layouts, pages, components, and others.
-It runs as a library in your Phoenix LiveView application, in this guide we'll start from zero initilizating a new Phoenix LiveView application and installing Beacon LiveAdmin.
+Beacon LiveAdmin is a Phoenix LiveView application to manage running sites, allowing you to build your site by creating resources like layouts, pages, components, and more.

+It runs as a library in your Phoenix LiveView application, either in a new or an existing application.

-Beacon LiveAdmin can be [installed along with Beacon](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/installation.md) in the same application/node or in a separated application/node if you need to isolate it for performance or security reasons.
+Beacon LiveAdmin can be [installed along with Beacon](https://github.com/BeaconCMS/beacon/blob/main/guides/installation.md) in the same application/node or in a separated application/node if you need to isolate it for performance or security reasons.
 It will find all running sites in the cluster as long as the nodes are connected to each other, which can be achived with libs like [libcluster](https://hex.pm/packages/libcluster) or [dns_cluster](https://hex.pm/packages/dns_cluster).

-This guide will show the steps of generating a separated application, but if have followed the [Beacon installation guide](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/installation.md) you already have an application working which can be used for this guide too, just skip directly to step 4 - adding the `:beacon_live_admin` dependency.
+If you already have a Phoenix LiveView application up and running that meet the minimum requirements for Beacon and Beacon LiveAdmin, you can directly to step 4 - adding the `:beacon_live_admin` dependency.

-After the installation is done, you can follow the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to get started into creating the first layout, pages, and components for your site.

 ## TLDR